google/osv.dev/CONTRIBUTING.md

 1. Open an [issue](https://github.com/google/osv.dev/issues).
 Let us know about your project and we can help you figure out the remaining steps.
 Please tag the issue `datasource` so we can properly triage the issue.

-2. Refer to [OSV Schema](https://ossf.github.io/osv-schema/) documentation for information on how to properly format the data so it can be accepted.
+2. Refer to the [OSV Schema](https://ossf.github.io/osv-schema/) documentation for information on how to properly format the data so it can be accepted.

 3. Data can be supplied either through a GitHub repo or a GCS bucket.